r1v3rrat/lego-sbick/README.md

 # lego-sbrick
-Ruby Gem for Lego® compatible SBrick Bluetooth power functions controller
+A ruby library for interfacing with the LEGO® compatible Power Functions bluetooth SBrick

 # PRE Alpha... checking in code so I can work on it from my raspberry pi.
 Planning to submit to rubygems by the end of sept.
 For now take a look.
 I'll be refactoring repo for rubygems format in the next couple days